 Some people have been told they can end their IVA by taking an “early exit loan” from Perinta Finance Ltd, via a broker called Just Lending.
-Creditfix, the biggest IVA firm in 2016, are sending these emails, but the loan may be available to people in IVAs with other firms.
+Creditfix is sending these emails, but the loan may be available to people in IVAs with other firms.

-This is a new concept for IVAs.
+This was a new concept for IVAs in 2016.
 Is it a good one?
 This will depend on the details of your particular situation, but this article looks at some points to consider.

 The early exit loan